On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

 Up to this point, our focus has been on the hyperbolic case.
 We now turn to the parabolic and mixed hyperbolic-parabolic settings, where the notions of horofunction and ideal boundary require further refinement.
 The parabolic case is particularly subtle, as the Jacobi--Maupertuis' metric degenerates at infinity, and parabolic minimal rays converge only to central configurations.
 In this context, the ideal boundary must include all minimal central configurations, each represented by parabolic solutions of the form \eqref{eq:parabolic}.

-If the second term in the asymptotic expansion \eqref{eq:parabolic} were precisely of order $1/3$, then two distinct parabolic solutions would remain at bounded distance from each other at infinity.
-However, we are currently unable to establish this fact rigorously.
+As established in \cite{BPT2026}, the second term in the asymptotic expansion \eqref{eq:parabolic} can be improved to reach precisely the order $1/3$.
+Thus, two distinct parabolic solutions sharing the same limit shape remain at bounded distance (with respect to the Jacobi-Maupertuis' metric) from each other at infinity.

 The mixed hyperbolic-parabolic case is even more complex.
 Here, the associated geodesic rays exhibit a two-term expansion at infinity as described in \eqref{eq:hyperbolic_parabolic}.
 Moreover, in the vicinity of such expansive solutions, the Jacobi-Maupertuis' metric becomes equivalent to the Euclidean one.
 As a result, different choices of the minimal $a$-clustered central configuration $b_m$ lead to diverging geodesic rays -- although even the same choice of $b_m$ may result in unbounded asymptotic behaviors.
 Therefore, any meaningful definition of the ideal boundary must be fine-tuned to distinguish among these cases.